Ori-Libhaber/ad-selector/README.md

 `mvn clean install -T1C`

-Once build is complete, it's recommended to use the attached `docker-compose.yml` to spin-up a Redis container along side the application container.
+Once build is complete, it's recommended to use the attached `docker-compose.yml` to spin-up a Redis container alongside the application container.

 To do that (assuming docker desktop or equivalent is installed) under the root project folder, run: